zdimension/blog/_posts/2022-06-07-how-i-learned-to-stop-worrying-and-love-macros.md

 I use the past tense here, because this trend wore off quite long ago, around the same time we stopped seeing MDI interfaces.

 ![](image.png){: width="677" height="437"}
-_These have pretty much disappeared, replaced by tabs and docking UIs._
+<label>These have pretty much disappeared, replaced by tabs and docking UIs.</label>

 Back on topic.
 This is about programming, so the macros we're talking about are the ones we find in programming languages.
 Even though the C ones are the most famous (because there's no other language where there are so few built-in constructs that you _have_ to write macros at one point or another), they weren't the first ones.